-You can use Apache's virtual hosts capability to run different servers for different IP addresses, different host names or different ports on the same machine.
+You can use Apache's virtual hosts capability to run different servers for different IP addresses, different host names, or different ports on the same server.
 If you are interested in using virtual hosts, complete information is provided in the Apache documentation on your machine or on the Web at http://httpd.apache.org/docs/vhosts/.

-You cannot use name-based virtual hosts with your secure Web server, because the SSL handshake (when the browser accepts the secure Web server's certificate) occurs before the HTTP request which identifies the appropriate name-based virtual host.
+You cannot use name-based virtual hosts with your Red Hat Linux Advanced Server, because the SSL handshake occurs before the HTTP request which identifies the appropriate name-based virtual host.
 If you want to use name-based virtual hosts, they will only work with your non-secure Web server.

-Virtual hosts are configured within the httpd.conf file, as described in Section 13.3, Configuration Directives in httpd.conf.
+Virtual hosts are configured within the httpd.conf file, as described in Section 15.3.
 Please review that section before you start to change the virtual hosts configuration on your machine.

-13.5.1 The Secure Web Server Virtual Host
+15.5.1.
+The Secure Web Server Virtual Host

 The default configuration of your Web server runs a non-secure and a secure server.
 Both servers use the same IP address and host name, but they listen on different ports, and the secure server is a virtual host.
-This configuration enables you to serve both secure and non-secure documents in the most efficient manner possible.
+This configuration enables you to serve both secure and non-secure documents in an manner.
 Setting up the secure HTTP transmission is very resource intensive, so generally you will be able to serve far fewer pages per second with a secure server.
-You need to consider this when you decide what information to include on the secure server, and which you can use the non-secure server for.
+You need to consider this when you decide what information to include on the secure server and the non-secure server.

 The configuration directives for your secure server are contained within virtual host tags in the httpd.conf file.
-If you need to change something about the configuration of your secure server, you will need to change the configuration directives inside virtual host tags in the httpd.conf file.
-If you want to enable certain features (for example, server side includes) for your secure server, they will need to be enabled within the virtual host tags that define your secure server.
+If you need to change anything about the configuration of your secure server, you will need to change the configuration directives inside virtual host tags.

 The non-secure Web server is configured as the "non-virtual" host in the httpd.conf file.
-In other words, the non-secure Web server's configuration options are outside of the virtual host tags in httpd.conf.
-If you want to change something about your non-secure Web server, you will need to change the configuration directives in httpd.conf outside of the virtual host tags.
+If you want to change something about your non-secure Web server, you will need to change the configuration directives outside of the virtual host tags.